johnt84/FootballBlazorApp/README.md

-# Euro 2020 Blazor Server App
+# Football Blazor Server App

-Simple Blazor Server Web App which displays information about the the upcoming <a href="https://www.uefa.com/uefaeuro-2020/">Euro 2020</a> football tournament including:
+Simple Blazor Server Web App which displays information about a chosen competition.
+Currently configured to the English Premier League.
+Informaiton is shown consists of:

 * Fixtures and Results
 * Groups